srdzank/UEParser/README.md

 # UEParser

-UAssetGUI is a tool designed for low-level examination and modification of Unreal Engine game assets by hand.
+UEParser is a tool designed for low-level examination and modification of Unreal Engine game assets by hand.

 # Compilation
 Visual Studio 2022 or later